ysyk2021/successful-leadership-strategies-for-leading-teams-to-high-performance-in-the-workplace/src/chapter-2.md

 * Strengths: Clear expectations and rewards, efficient task completion, focus on results.
 * Weaknesses: Limited employee development, potential for micromanagement, reliance on extrinsic motivation.

-Subchapter 2.3: Identifying Your Own Leadership Style
+Identifying Your Own Leadership Style
 -----------------------------------------------------

 Understanding your own leadership style is essential for effective leadership.
 Here are some steps to help you identify your style: